xgrommx/angular-groupoffice/README.md

-# angular-groupoffice — A simple Group-Office client with Angular.js and Bootstrap
+# angular-groupoffice — A simple Group-Office client with AngularJS and Bootstrap

 This project is an example of how to build a [Group-Office](https://www.group-office.com) client with [AngularJS](http://angularjs.org/)